 - 1. All fields that receive cost share under this practice must have had all livestock previously excluded or concurrently being excluded from all live streams or live water.
 Any field that is part of a rotational grazing system is eligible.
 Rotational grazing systems without live water previously or concurrently excluded do not qualify for this practice. - 2.
 This practice may be installed, in conjunction with a CREP CP-22 and CP-29 contracts, to implement rotational grazing on those fields receiving watering facilities to increase forage cover through the proper grazing and forage management techniques that will allow a pasture to rest and re-grow its cover.
 The system receiving cost-share should reflect the least costly, most technically feasible, environmentally effective approach to resolve the existing water quality problem.
 This practice cannot be used with a CREP CP-21 or CP-23, as these practices are applied on cropland only. - 3.
-A written Grazing Management Plan and Operation and Maintenance plan that includes all acres in the grazing system must be prepared, implemented and followed in accordance with NRCS Standard 528 Prescribed Grazing.
+A written Grazing Management Plan and Operation and Maintenance plan that includes all acres in the grazing system must be prepared, implemented and followed.
 Factors to be addressed should include water sources, environmental impact, soil fertility maintenance, access lanes, fencing needs, wetlands, minimum cover or grazing heights, carrying capacity of the land, and rotational schedules.
-Districts will monitor for compliance.
+Plans may be prepared using VA Graze, NRCS FOTG, Forage Balance Sheet, or other applicable resources.